KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 **Summary of Impact:**
 After a new update on 06.Nov.2020 15:33:10 UTC the data ingress of all cellular devices failed.
-No data from Friday to Monday was available throught the API not the web app.
+No data from Friday to Monday was available through the API not the web app.
 While fixing the issue the LoRa data on Monday some LoRa messages where wrongly assigned, too.

-As the data was temporary stored in a DL-queue engineers restored all the data again on Monday night.
+As the data was temporarily stored in a DL-queue engineers restored all the data again on Monday night.

 If there are still data missing, please contact kolibri@keller-druck.com to restore missing data.